Submissions

 Author Guidelines

-Manuscripts submitted to CAUCHY: Jurnal Matematika Murni dan Aplikasi must demonstrate significant contributions to pure or applied mathematics.
-Submissions must be original, methodologically rigorous, and clearly written with sufficient detail to ensure reproducibility.
-Claims and conclusions must be supported by proper evidence and logical reasoning.
+Manuscripts submitted to CAUCHY: Jurnal Matematika Murni dan Aplikasi must present original research that makes a clear contribution to pure or applied mathematics.
+Submissions must be methodologically rigorous, logically sound, and written in clear academic English with sufficient detail to support verification and reproducibility where applicable.
+All claims and conclusions must be supported by adequate evidence, analysis, or mathematical reasoning.

-All manuscripts must be written in English and formatted using the official CAUCHY LaTeX template, available on the journal’s website.
-Submissions should be between 10 and 16 pages in length, including all main text, figures, tables, and references.
-For literature review articles, the maximum length is 25 pages, with a minimum of 25 peer-reviewed references.
-Appendices may extend beyond the page limit if necessary.
+All manuscripts must be written in English and prepared using the official CAUCHY LaTeX template, which is available on the journal’s website.
+The recommended length of a regular research article is 10 to 16 pages, including the abstract, main text, figures, tables, and references.
+For literature review articles, the maximum length is 25 pages, and at least 25 peer-reviewed references must be included.
+Appendices may exceed the page limit when essential to the clarity or completeness of the manuscript.

-Authors must explicitly describe the novelty and scientific contribution of their research, stated clearly and exclusively in the final paragraph of the Introduction.
+Authors must clearly state the novelty and scientific contribution of their work in the final paragraph of the Introduction.

-Note: For the initial submission, authors may upload a file in .pdf, .doc, .docx, or .zip (LaTeX source).
-Upon acceptance, the final manuscript must be submitted in LaTeX format as a compressed .zip file.
+Note: For initial submission, authors may upload their manuscript in .pdf, .doc, .docx, or .zip (LaTeX source) format for editorial and peer-review purposes.
+However, once a manuscript is accepted, the final version must be submitted in LaTeX format as a compressed .zip file using the official CAUCHY template.

 Submission Checklist

-- All authors have read, reviewed, and approved the submitted manuscript and author order.
+• All authors have read, reviewed, and approved the submitted manuscript, including the order of authorship.

 Manuscript Structure

-Authors should structure their manuscript according to the following order.
-Each section must be included and detailed as described.
+Authors should organize their manuscript according to the following structure.
+Each section must be included and developed appropriately in accordance with the nature of the study.

-The title must be concise, clear, and specific, directly reflecting the topic, method, and scope of the research.
-Include main keywords to enhance discoverability. - Author(s) and Affiliation(s)
+The title must be concise, specific, and informative, accurately reflecting the topic, method, and scope of the study.
+Authors are encouraged to include key terms that enhance discoverability.

-List all authors’ names, affiliations, and the email address of the corresponding author. - Abstract (up to 200 words)
+Provide the full names of all authors, their institutional affiliations, and the email address of the corresponding author.

-Detail the role of each author using the CRediT taxonomy (e.g., Conceptualization, Data Curation, Methodology, Writing – Original Draft, Writing – Review & Editing).
+The specific contribution of each author must be stated using the CRediT taxonomy (e.g., Conceptualization, Methodology, Formal Analysis, Writing – Original Draft, Writing – Review & Editing).

 Example: